w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

-## Finding the problems in version 1
+## The problems in version 1

+Back in April, we published our [first draft of a specification][/docs/technical-reports-specification/] for the Techincal Reports page.

-I had quite a few concerns at this point already but we decided to build [version 1][v1-build] and populate it with real content so that it would be easier to review it internally.
+I had quite a few concerns at this point already but we decided to build [version 1][/designs/TR-listing-family-view/] and populate it with real content so that it would be easier to review it internally.

-In our review, we're looking at these kinds of problems: architectural, structural, content, interactions, and presentational.
+In our review, we're looking at these kinds of problems: architectural, structural, content, interactions and presentational.

 On we go.